yojjal060/Godam-Management-System/README.md

 ### User Login

 1. **Navigate to the login page:**
-    - Open your browser and go to http://localhost/inventory-management-system/login.php.
+    - Open your browser and go to http://localhost/godam-management-system/login.php.

 2. **Log in with the following credentials:**
     - **Admin:**
         - Username: admin
-        - Password: admin123
+        - password:

 ### Admin Dashboard